Royal Institute of Navigation: History

-More recently, the Institute has broadened its activities to include significant developments in the understanding and applications of cognitive navigation, human factors and animal navigation.
+More recently, the institute has broadened its activities to include significant developments in the understanding and applications of cognitive navigation, human factors and animal navigation.
 The institute also fulfills an important role in the provision of guidance information for practical navigators including private pilots and small boat mariners.

-From 2005 to 2008, the President of the Institute was Professor J D Last, a consultant engineer and expert in communications systems who subsequently died at sea in a plane crash in November 2019.
-Roger McKinlay, an engineer was President from 2013 to 2015 and in 2015 said that increasing dependence on technology means people were losing their ability to find their way by traditional methods, specifically stating society was "sedated by software".
-In 2015, McKinlay was replaced by Captain J B Taylor OBE, who was elected President until 2018.
+From 2005 to 2008, the president of the institute was Professor J D Last, a consultant engineer and expert in communications systems who subsequently died at sea in a plane crash in November 2019.
+Roger McKinlay, an engineer was president from 2013 to 2015 and in 2015 said that increasing dependence on technology means people were losing their ability to find their way by traditional methods, specifically stating society was "sedated by software".
+In 2015, McKinlay was replaced by Captain J B Taylor OBE, who was elected president until 2018.

-From 2018 to 2021, the President of the RIN was Terry Moore, a positioning and navigation expert at the University of Nottingham.
+In 2017, Jottle Pottle, a communications engineer was appointed as director of the Institute.
+From 2018 to 2021, the president of the RIN was Terry Moore, a positioning and navigation expert at the University of Nottingham.
 While President, Moore focused on expanding awareness of issues relating to positioning, navigation and timing (PNT), in particular stating that "Reliable position and timing are strategically important resources and that having control over them is important in the same way as having secure energy supplies."
-In 2021, Cynthia Robertson, an RYA Yachtmaster Examiner and Fellow of the Society was elected as the first female President of the Institute.
+In 2021, Cynthia Robertson, an RYA Yachtmaster Examiner and Fellow of the society was elected as the first female president of the institute.

-In 2022, the Institute hosted its Waves of Navigation exhibition in London as part of its commemorations to mark its 75th anniversary.
-This include a 75th Anniversary Reception at St James’s Palace hosted by the Princess Royal.
+In 2022, the institute hosted its Waves of Navigation exhibition in London as part of its commemorations to mark its 75th anniversary.
+This include a 75th Anniversary Reception at St James's Palace hosted by the Princess Royal.

+In June 2024, Professor Washington Yotto Ochieng was elected President succeeding President Cynthia Robertson.

+In 2025, Dr Ramsey Faragher, an expert in radio positioning technologies, became the 6th Director of the RIN replacing John Pottle.

 Governance

-The Institute is a UK-registered charity with a Royal Charter.
+The institute is a UK-registered charity with a Royal Charter.
 The charity registration is 1117254.

-The Institute is governed by its board of trustees called the Council, which is chaired by its President.
-The members of Council and the President are elected from the Institute's membership and serve for up to a three-year term.
+The institute is governed by its board of trustees called the council, which is chaired by its president.
+The members of council and the president are elected from the institute's membership and serve for up to a three-year term.

-The Institute has four specialist committees to advise the Council: the Technical Committee, Audit and Risk Committee, Membership and Fellowship Committee, and the Remuneration Committee.
+The institute has four specialist committees to advise the council: the technical committee, audit and risk committee, membership and fellowship committee, and the remuneration committee.